Cookie choices

 next-step exits

-Every comparison should route the buyer into proof, pricing, privacy validation, or the live search flow.
+Every comparison should point toward proof, pricing, privacy validation, or the live search flow.

 Comparison grid